Emergency Alert Messages and the National Public Alerting System

-First, we created the map and table using data collected from two CRTC surveys that were issued to FM radio, AM radio and over-the-air (OTA) television stations, as well as subscription-based service providers.
-Data from the first survey was received on March 31, 2015 and from the second on December 31, 2015.
-Any station or service provider that started broadcasting or distributing emergency alerts after December 31, 2015 do not appear on the map.
+First, the map and list are created by using data collected from CRTC annual surveys that are issued to FM radio, AM radio and over-the-air (OTA) television stations, as well as subscription-based broadcasting service providers.
+Recipients are required to submit the surveys to the CRTC no later than November 30 of each year.
+The data contained in the list and map were collected as part of the November 30, 2018 annual surveys.
+Any station or service provider that started broadcasting or distributing emergency alerts after November 30, 2018 may not appear on the map and in the list.

-Second, the surveys were only sent to FM radio, AM radio and over-the-air (OTA) television stations and subscription-based service providers holding a broadcasting licence from the CRTC.
-Some stations or service providers, under very specific conditions, are not required to have a licence and so they do not appear in the map or table.
+Second, the surveys were only sent to FM radio, AM radio and over-the-air (OTA) television stations and subscription-based broadcasting service providers holding a broadcasting licence from the CRTC.
+Some stations or service providers, under very specific conditions, are not required to have a licence and therefore do not appear in the map or list.

 What we are doing